Neuroscientist: History

-Egyptian understanding and early Greek philosophers
+Egyptian understanding and early Greeks

 Some of the first writings about the brain come from the Egyptians.
 In about 3000 BC the first known written description of the brain also indicated that the location of brain injuries may be related to specific symptoms.
 This document contrasted common theory at the time.
 Most of the Egyptians' other writings are very spiritual, describing thought and feelings as responsibilities of the heart.
 This idea was widely accepted and can be found into 17th century Europe.

 Plato believed that the brain was the locus of mental processes.
 However, Aristotle believed instead the heart to be the source of mental processes and that the brain acted as a cooling system for the cardiovascular system.

-Galen

-In the Middle Ages, Galen made a considerable impact on human anatomy.
-In terms of neuroscience, Galen described the seven cranial nerves' functions along with giving a foundational understanding of the spinal cord.
-When it came to the brain, he believed that sensory sensation was caused in the middle of the brain, while the motor sensations were produced in the anterior portion of the brain.
+Galen described the seven cranial nerves' functions along with giving a foundational understanding of the spinal cord.
+He believed that sensory sensation was caused in the middle of the brain, while the motor sensations were produced in the anterior portion of the brain.
 Galen imparted some ideas on mental health disorders and what caused these disorders to arise.
 He believed that the cause was backed-up black bile, and that epilepsy was caused by phlegm.
 Galen's observations on neuroscience were not challenged for many years.